UIUC-iSchool-DataStories/fall2020/week01/lecture01.md

 ## Grading - Assignments

-You will have four assignments:
+You will have five assignments:

  1. Tweet Critique
  2. Data Story Idea: Social Problem or Social Justice (1 page)